-This breakdown covers every pricing model in the market, what the hidden costs are, and how to figure out which option makes financial sense for your specific situation.
+Below is every pricing model in the market, the hidden costs, and how to figure out which option makes financial sense for your situation.

 The Four Pricing Models in Voice AI